wp-plugins/feature-a-page-widget/readme.txt

 == Upgrade Notice ==
 = 1.1.1 =
 * Improved widget markup & a few tiny fixes.
-Anyone who has customized fpw_default.php may want to integrate the new changes.
+Anyone who has customized fpw_default.php may want to integrate the new changes (see changelog for more details).

 = 1.1.0 =
 * i18n fixes.
 Smarter admin JS.
 Support for "Rich Text Excerpts" plugin.